Nextiva / Blog / VoIP

 Call center IVR systems now offer contact center as a service (CCaaS), unifying customer data, and allowing personalized interactions based on the customer’s history and preferences.

-If you need an IVR solution and want to partner with a communications platform, recognizing that customers and businesses deserve better, see what Nextiva can do for you.
+If you need a communications platform that makes your life easier, see what Nextiva can do for you.

 Queue callback, natural language call steering, appointment scheduling, and more — integrated in one powerful phone system.